BELABOX/belacoder/README.md

 Usage
 -----

-    Syntax: belacoder PIPELINE_FILE ADDR PORT DELAY(ms) [BITRATE SETTING FILE]
+    Syntax: belacoder PIPELINE_FILE ADDR PORT [options]

-    BITRATE SETTING FILE syntax:
+    Options:
+      -d <delay>          Audio delay in milliseconds
+      -b <bitrate file>   Bitrate settings file, see below

+    Bitrate settings file syntax:
     MIN BITRATE (bps)
     MAX BITRATE (bps)
     ---
     example for 500 Kbps - 60000 Kbps:

-    500000
-    6000000
+        printf "500000\n6000000" > bitrate_file

     ---
     Send SIGHUP to reload the bitrate settings while running.

 Where:

 * `PIPELINE_FILE` is a text file containing the gstreamer pipeline to use.
 See the `pipeline` directory for ready-made pipelines.
 * `ADDR` is the hostname or IP address of the SRT listener to stream to (only applicable when the gstreamer sink is `appsink name=appsink`)
 * `PORT` is the port of the SRT listener to stream to (only applicable when the gstreamer sink is `appsink name=appsink`)
-* `DELAY` is the delay in milliseconds to add to the audio stream relative to the video (when using the gstreamer pipelines supplied with belacoder)
+* `-d <delay>` is the optional delay in milliseconds to add to the audio stream relative to the video (when using the gstreamer pipelines supplied with belacoder)
-* `MAX_BITRATE` is an optional argument for setting the maximum **video** bitrate (when using the gstreamer pipelines supplied with belacoder)
+* `-b <bitrate file>` is an optional argument for setting the minimum and maximum **video** bitrate (when using the gstreamer pipelines supplied with belacoder).
+These settings are reloaded from the file and applied when a SIGHUP signal is received.

 Gstreamer pipelines